Posts Tagged ‘TARES’

 When such questions paralyze us into inaction, another approach is to move in the direction of what we love.
 What are we grateful for?
 What are we so grateful for that we want all to experience it?

-The Sufi poet Rumi wrote about how the particular longings of our individual hearts shape our relationship with the Divine.
-In the process of spiritual becoming he said “A rose opens because she is the fragrance she loves.”
+The Sufi poet Rumi wrote about how the particular longings of the heart shape our life path.
+He said “A rose opens because she is the fragrance she loves.”
 We grow toward the beauty that most inspires us.
 We unfold more of ourselves, become more truly ourselves, as we release more of what we love into the world.

 Bringing this sentiment to the workplace, to our relationships with clients, customers and other stakeholders involves taking time to ask: “What are we inspired to become?
 What is our highest aspiration for our work?
 What joy do I want others to experience?”